StadGent/fractal_styleguide_gent-base/components/21-atoms/icons/icon/README.md

 ## Web accessibility

-* Icons are not used as the only means to convey the information.
-They can only be used when their context also defines their meaning.
+* Icons are not used as the only means to convey the information, i.e. icons are decorative.
 * The icon must have the aria-hidden=true attribute.